 This is the most complete program to capture hearts and minds.

 The Hearts & Minds Strategy is based on the M4 Method™ as outlined in PeopleWork: The Human Touch in Workplace Safety.
 It addresses four key elements: management, meetings, marketing and motivation.
 All four are critical if you want to connect hearts and minds in safety.

 Here's how The Hearts & Minds Strategy program works.
 We start with a round-table meeting of management, members of the safety committee and safety department to discuss goals and targets.
 Then, in the following 30 days, we get to work on:

 - Week 1 - Marketing: internal marketing campaign and communications development to connect hearts and minds to the safety program

 - Week 2 - Meetings: review and overhaul of safety meetings to build better meetings participation and includes safety team coaching session

-- Week 3 - Management: supervisory skills training and creation of a schedule for rolling-out the complacency program to front-line employees
+- Week 3 - Management: supervisory mindset training and creation of a schedule for rolling-out the Hearts & Minds program to front-line employees

 - Week 4 - Motivation: full staff safety stand-down/event (includes Kevin Burns keynote ) and program roll-out with senior management participation